 According to this principle, every point in the wavefront is a potential source of secondary waves and eventually, adds up to give us the wavefront.
 When the light’s speed does not depend on the direction, then the secondary waves are spherical in nature.

 This principle is applicable whenever there are multiple sources of light illuminating a particular point.
 There lies an interference term to the sum of the individual intensities whenever we consider the intensity of light due to its point sources.
 But this source works when they have the same frequency and have stability in the phase difference.

 The light which gets emitted from a polaroid is called polarised light which means, it only transmits one component of light the one which is parallel in nature.
 Two maxima and minima can be seen when there a second polaroid having an axis turn of \(2\pi\) is used to view the light.
 Polarised light can also be seen when reflected at the Brewster angle and by scattering through \(\pi/2\) in the atmosphere of the earth.

 Properties of waves

-Waves when released from a point source, scatters in all directions, but the light is seen to be traveling in narrow rays.
-All the aspects and behavior of light has been explained in the experiments of Fresnel, Young, and Huygens.
+Waves when released from a point source, scatters in all directions, but the light is seen to be travelling in narrow rays.
+All the aspects and behaviour of light has been explained in the experiments of Fresnel, Young, and Huygens.